eetann/obsidian-embed-calendar/README.md

-🚧 WIP!!! 🚧

 # Obsidian Embed Calendar
-You can embed a calendar in your Obsidian notes with this plugin.
+With this plugin, you can embed the calendar in the Obsidian note in the code block.

 ![Month View](./docs/images/view-month.jpg)